Ho, Ho, HUH?

 Know what foods are safe and healthy for your birds.
 Combining high energy foods with a nervous bird is a recipe for disaster.
 Browse our files for more tips on safe and unsafe foods and practices, just as you would any other time of the year.

-Finally, from all of our admin to all of our members, we wish to extend wishes of a safe and Merry Christmas and safe holiday to all of those in the Parrot Problem Solving 101 family.
+Finally, from all of our admin to all of our members, we wish to extend wishes of a Merry Christmas and safe holiday season to all of those in the Parrot Problem Solving 101 family.

 Republished Nov 30, 2016 blog post.